Daniel-iel/Spinner/README.md

 <br />

 ### Introduction

-Spinner is a simple object mapper, it’s useful to communicate to any system that uses a positional string as communication, for example,  integrations with the mainframe.
+Spinner is a simple object mapper, it’s useful to communicate to any system that uses a positional string as communication.

-### Spinner provides features:
+### Spinner provides features

 * Fast write.
 * Convert object to a mapped string.
 * Convert string to a mapped object(commig soon).